 the state’s agricultural businesses are located within the catchment.

 The Department of Planning and Environment (DPE) is actively involved with managing water for the environment in the Lachlan River system on an ongoing basis.
 As part of that role, they identified a need for up-to-date topographic information on the riverbed.
-DPE engaged AAM to conduct a bathymetric survey of portions of the bed of the Lachlan River and adjacent creeks.
+DPE engaged Woolpert to conduct a bathymetric survey of portions of the bed of the Lachlan River and adjacent creeks.

 The primary scope of work was the capture and delivery of topographic data for portions of the bed of the Lachlan River and Torriganny Creek waterways in Booligal Weir Pool (16km), Torriganny Creek (41km), Brewster Weir Pool (15km), and Willandra Weir Pool (20km).
 Surveying projects provide our team with a range of opportunities and learnings, the Lachlan River bathymetric project provided the following challenges:

 1- Conducting survey work in a safe & sustainable manner

 The survey work in remote regions of Riverina faced challenges in accessing the river due to high water levels, shallow and densely vegetated margins, fallen trees and debris.
 The survey work required a detailed plan for transportation and logistics and working with property stakeholders, and involved moving the surveyors and equipment multiple times to different states and locations.

 The project was guided by the Safety and Environment Management Plan to ensure the health and safety of personnel and minimal impact on the natural environment.

 The team used remote control vessels as a low impact survey tool and took precautions to reduce human footprint and minimise impact on the local ecosystem.